sta426hs2019/exercise-1-technology-statistics-dna-seq/ChiP-Seq. .md

 ChiP-seq. is used to determine how the phenotype could be influenced by transcription factors.

 ### Statistics

 In ChIP-Seq experiments, Poisson distribution is a natural choice to model the observed tag counts.
 However, Ji et al. (2008) illustrated that a negative binomial model provides a better fit to count data from ChIP-Seq experiments than a constant rate Poisson model.
 Thus a non-homogeneous negative binomial regression model is proposed.

-#### Usernames
- + sarahmorillo
- + adrianom2017
- + mirophan